Turbo87/webpack-notifier/README.md

 npm install --save-dev webpack-error-notification
 ```

+If you're using any Linux that has `notify-send` tool you're done and don't have
+install anything.

 For Mac OS (10.8+) you need to install
 [terminal-notifier](https://github.com/alloy/terminal-notifier), the easy way is
 to use brew: